3 observations after Sixers keep in-season tourney hopes alive with win in Atlanta

 First-half transition defense woeful

 Maxey was scoreless for a third consecutive first quarter.
-It’s fine if he’s a bit deferential early when others are getting high-quality looks, but the Sixers obviously won’t want that trend to persist.
+It’s not a problem if he’s a bit deferential early when others are getting high-quality looks, but the Sixers obviously won’t want that trend to persist.

-The team led by six points after the first quarter, but Atlanta immediately wiped out its deficit.
+The team led by six points after the first period, but Atlanta immediately wiped out its deficit.
 The Hawks made a 12-0 run capped by two Saddiq Bey dunks to start the second.

 Jaden Springer remained in the Sixers’ rotation after a strong showing Wednesday vs. the Celtics.
 Marcus Morris Sr. stayed in the mix as well, though he appeared to injure his ankle late in the first quarter and did not re-enter the game.

-Springer spent time defending Young, who he’d guarded impressively in the Sixers’ penultimate regular-season game last year.
+Springer spent significant time defending Young, a player he’d guarded impressively in the Sixers’ penultimate regular-season game last year.
 Springer had a rough run early in the second quarter, missing a three-pointer and committing a turnover that fueled a Hawks fast break.
 He then sprinted back and recovered to block a Bey layup attempt, again displaying his knack for explosive, basket-erasing defense.

 Several other Sixers had bad turnovers in the second quarter, and transition defense plays like Springer’s block were rare.
 Remarkably, Atlanta scored the night’s first 19 fast-break points.
 (The Sixers were much better in that area after intermission, conceding only three fast-break points in the second half.)